What Is A Personal Injury Claim?

 In most cases, there is a lot of confusion after a personal injury.
 This can make it difficult for you to put together the evidence that could help you file a strong case.
 Being aware of what you should and should not do immediately after an accident can help you stay more focused at that time.

 - The first thing you should do immediately after an accident is check your injuries and try and determine how badly hurt you are.
-If you are severely injured and cannot move, you have no other choice but to wait for the ambulance.
-If you can move, it is best to move to a safer area and assess your injuries.
+We recommend seeking medical help.

 - If there are any witnesses to the accident, get their contact details so that they can testify on your behalf as to whose fault the accident was.

 - Get photographs of your injuries, the scene of the accident, your damaged vehicle if any and the immediate cause of the accident.

 - Get your injuries treated at the nearest medical facility.